|

 endurance.

-SSDs.
-And the situation could get even more confusing in future with x3 MLC
+situation could get even more confusing in future with x3 MLC and other nv

-flash memory is best? - to whose SSD controller and flash management scheme do
+best? - to whose SSD controller and flash management scheme do you believe is

 paying more than